 Arsenic in Nutritional Supplements

 If you take nutritional or herbal supplements, it is vitally important that you only do business with reputable manufacturers whose production process is completely transparent, ethical, and bio-friendly.
 In China, water is recognized as a main source of arsenic.
-What do you think happens when medicinal herbs are given contaminated water?
+What do you think happens when therapeutic herbs are given contaminated water?
 According to China’s Hebei Agricultural University, Chinese Herbal Medicines can be a serious arsenic exposure hazard.

 Effects of Arsenic Exposure